The short version

 Operations automation that delivers ROI

-This is where the numbers get compelling.
+Turns out, this is where the numbers get compelling.

 IoT sensors monitor building systems continuously.
 HVAC performance, plumbing patterns, appliance lifecycles, everything that can fail and cost money.
-IoT sensor prices have dropped from over a dollar in 2004 to well under a dollar per unit, making infrastructure for AI-driven maintenance affordable even for mid-sized properties.
+IoT sensor prices have dropped from over a dollar in 2004 to well under a dollar per unit.
+That makes infrastructure for AI-driven maintenance affordable even for mid-sized properties.
 The sensors detect subtle changes in performance, vibration, temperature, or power consumption that signal developing problems.
+The U.S. Department of Energy ran the numbers: a properly functioning predictive maintenance program saves roughly 8-12% over preventive maintenance alone, with facilities heavily reliant on reactive maintenance seeing savings exceeding 30%.
+The savings come from catching issues before they become emergencies.
+Pretty hard to argue with those numbers.
+Bob Faith’s Greystar and WeWork both use IoT-based predictive systems across their properties.
+WeWork’s sensors monitor space utilization, air quality, and energy consumption to reduce energy costs.

 Proven at scale.

 The practical impact shows up in work order management.
-Instead of responding to tenant complaints about failed equipment, maintenance teams get weeks of advance notice.
+Instead of responding to tenant complaints about failed equipment, maintenance teams get weeks of proper advance notice.
 Schedule interventions during convenient times, order parts ahead, avoid emergency service premiums.
 Real-world implementations report energy savings up to 17% alongside the maintenance cost reductions.

 AI systems using OCR, NLP, and machine learning now extract data from leases in minutes.
 The data is stark: manual lease abstraction takes 4-8 hours per lease.
-AI-based tools significantly reduce that time.
+AI-based tools reduce that time.
 That’s not a 20% improvement.
 That’s a fundamentally different process.

 Accuracy matters as much as speed.
 Rent rolls frequently contain material financial errors, from duplicated units to incorrect square footage to negative rent entries.
 Document processing AI catches these by systematically extracting and cross-referencing data across all leases in a portfolio.
 Beyond leases, the systems handle vendor contracts, insurance documents, and legal paperwork.
 They flag compliance issues, track renewal dates, and generate alerts for items requiring action.
 Property management companies using document automation report cutting processing time by roughly 50% and reducing errors by about 30%.
+Most of this lives or dies on enabling non-technical operations teams to actually use the tools.

 How AI improves property management